Al Marmoom Ultramarathon: AMUM 2022

-In February 2022 Al Marmoom Ultramarathon, the world's longest desert ultramarathon series presented by First Abu Dhabi Bank (FAB) staged a 50KM desert ultra-race in celebration of the United Arab Emirates (UAE's) Golden Jubilee.
-It also organized a 5KM dune run for the community and both races took place at the Expo 2020 Dubai Lake.
+In February 2022 Al Marmoom Ultramarathon, the world's longest desert ultramarathon series presented by First Abu Dhabi Bank (FAB) staged a 50 km desert ultra-race in celebration of the United Arab Emirates (UAE's) Golden Jubilee.
+It also organized a 5 km dune run for the community and both races took place at the Expo 2020 Dubai Lake.
 The 2022 race included the participation of some of the world's fastest desert endurance runners and also ultra-runners from across the region who took on the tough challenge.
 At the end of the race, the contestants participated in planting 120 Ghaf trees around the Expo 2020 Dubai Lake, to contribute to leaving a lasting legacy.